 - If you have a bread machine, use it to make your sourdough bread dough!
 Last year I bought a Panasonic SD-ZX2522 bread machine so I’ve been using it to prepare my dough without me needing to do any of the manual work.
 If you have one, my advice would be to put all the ingredients in the bread machine and use the sourdough menu to do all the kneading and proofing.
 For the Panasonic SD-ZX2522 its menu 29 and for the Panasonic SD-ZB2512 its menu 26.
 Then let it rest in the machine for 1 to 2 more hours until it has risen by a quarter (25%)!

 - If you don’t have a bread machine use your stand mixer.
-Put all the ingredients in, put the dough hook on, set it to low and let it knead for 30 minutes.
+Put all the ingredients in, put the dough hook on, set it to low and let it knead for 10-15 minutes until the dough has come together.
 Let the dough rest for 1 hour and repeat.
 Do this another 2 times until the dough is smooth and elastic.
 Cover it with cling film and let it rise until it has risen by a quarter (25%).

 TIP: Do the poke test.
 Bulk fermentation is done when you poke the dough and it springs back leaving all but a small dimple in the dough!
 Due to the high amount of water in this recipe you may find the dough becoming a bit sticky.
 This is intentional as it will give it an amazing open crust.
 If the dough becomes too sticky, let it rest for 15 minutes and try again.

 This is the fun part!
 You can get creative and shape your dough in many different shapes to suit your taste!
 My personal favourite is making it into a boule, a round ball with a nice deep score in the middle.
 You can also shape it into a batard, which is an oblong shape, more akin to a traditional loaf.